Food Distribution Program

 We distribute 9 million pounds of food from our four regional distribution facilities.
 In addition to directly distributing food to network partners, we manage two federal food distribution programs: the Commodity Supplemental Food Program (CSFP) and The Emergency Food Assistance Program (TEFAP).
 We also distribute food through two youth programs: BackPack and School Food Pantry To-Go.

+The Vermont Foodbank serves 153,000 Vermonters annually - that's 1 in 4 of our neighbors.
 Your contributions make this work possible.
 Please consider making a gift to the Vermont Foodbank today.

 Learn more about: